Egregius/centralized_fail2ban/README.md

 ```
 * * * * * /usr/bin/nice -n20 /path/fail2ban3CX.sh >/dev/null 2>&1
 ```
+> 3CX is new to me, for now I only grab entrytype 2, maybe others are needed.
+I'll update the file once I notice that.

 ## Conclusion
 With this setup intrusions of bad ip addresses are blocked instantly by fail2ban on the affected server and also on all other server within one minute.
 The scripts are now running for about three months and my table already holds 1500 records.